raktimraihan/C_sharp_learning/README.md

 # C_sharp_learning
-This repo is all about learning the basics of C#
+This repo is all about learning the basics of C#.